nuken/Channels-HTPC/README.md

 This application features a built-in companion web server that acts as a mobile remote control.
 When the HTPC app is running, it hosts a local web interface that you can access from any smartphone, tablet, or secondary computer on your home network.

-You can find the exact URL to type into your mobile browser by navigating to the **Settings** page within the Channels HTPC Windows app.
+You can find the exact URL to type into your mobile browser by navigating to the **Settings** page within the Feral HTPC Windows app.

 From the mobile remote interface, you can: